magnesj/ResInsight/docs/WellLogsAndPlots.md

 Ectraction curves acts as an artifical well log curve.
 Instead of probing the real well, a simulation model is probed instead.

-The property panel for a geomechanical model is shown below:
+The property panel for an eclipse model is shown below:

 ![]({{ site.baseurl }}/images/WellLogExtractionCurveProperties.png)